 Yes, though every insurer is different.
 Obviously, people with more traffic violations will have steeper premium hikes.
 But if the citation gets reduced to a non-moving violation, the insurance company will probably not increase the rates.

-People who do not pay their tickets or fail to show up for court dates will have a Nevada bench warrant issued for them.
 A bench warrant means that the person can be arrested at any time.
 Furthermore, the DMV may suspend the driver's license of someone who failed to show up to court.

 Courts are usually willing to recall ("quash") bench warrants, but it is advised that defendants hire private counsel to file a "motion to quash" and appear in court on the defendants' behalf.
-At the court hearing, the judge can also issue an "FTA clearance" directing the DMV to reinstate the defendant's license.
+At the court hearing, the judge can also issue an "FTA clearance" directing the DMV to reinstate the defendant's license.6

 The defendant's home state DMV will usually issue the same number of demerit points that it would if the violation occurred in that state.
 Any out-of-state defendant charged with running a red light in Nevada is encouraged to get an attorney in his/her home state to handle the DMV aspect of the case.